reframe-hpc/reframe/docs/manpage.rst

    The generated report adheres to the XSD schema `here <https://github.com/windyroad/JUnit-Schema/blob/master/JUnit.xsd>`__ where each retry is treated as an individual testsuite.

-   This option can also be set using the :envvar:`RFM_REPORT_JUNIT` environment variable or the :js:attr:`report_junit` general configuration parameter.
+   This option can also be set using the :envvar:`RFM_REPORT_JUNIT` environment variable or the :attr:`~config.general.report_junit` general configuration parameter.

    .. versionadded:: 3.6.0